backdrop-contrib/content_moderation/README.md

-# Workbench Moderation
+# Content Moderation

 Arbitrary moderation states and unpublished drafts for nodes

 ## Concepts

-Workbench Moderation adds arbitrary moderation states to Backdrop core's "unpublished" and "published" node states, and affects the behavior of node revisions when nodes are published.
+Content Moderation adds arbitrary moderation states to Backdrop core's "unpublished" and "published" node states, and affects the behavior of node revisions when nodes are published.
 Moderation states are tracked per-revision;
-rather than moderating nodes, Workbench Moderation moderates revisions.
+rather than moderating nodes, Content Moderation moderates revisions.

 ### 1 Arbitrary publishing states